Florida for Family Fun

 Looking for things to do with the family?
 Here are suggestions for your next vacation in the Sunshine State.

-If all you could find to do in Florida was bask in the sun on a beautiful beach and play in the surf, it would still be a fabulous place to take the family.
+If all you could find to do in Florida was bask in the sun on a beautiful beach and play in the surf, it would still be a fabulous family vacation spot.
 There's much here, though, that makes it even more incredible, for everyone from grandparents to toddlers.

 For starters, you and your crew can go on safari, take an airboat ride, swim with dolphins, hobnob with real cowboys, get eyeball-to-eyeball with alligators, ride out a man-made hurricane, and learn to sail.
 So what are you waiting for?
 Come on and join in the fun.